Trishthedish/FarMar/notes.md

 puts vendor_test.vendors

-"only put return in a loop when you want ONE THING. and the first thing it would find. "
+"only put return in a loop when you want ONE THING. and the first thing it would find. "- jamie